 Currently, he is Chairman of TSR Capital Berhad.
-He is also currently the President of the Asian Petanque Confederation and Committee member of the Malaysia Golf Association.
+He is also currently the President of the Asian Petanque Confederation, Committee member of the Malaysia Golf Association, Vice President of Olympic Council of Malaysia, Council Member of Institut Sukan Negara and Deputy Chairman of Federal Territory Sports Council.

-IR ZAKARIA BIN NANYAN
+IR ZAKARIA BIN NANYAN Independent Non-Executive Director

-Ir Zakaria Bin Nanyan, aged 77, was appointed as Independent Non-Executive Director of MHB on 26 February 2002.
+Ir Zakaria Bin Nanyan, aged 78, was appointed as Independent Non-Executive Director of MHB on 26 February 2002.
 He is also a member of the Audit Committee and the Nomination and Remuneration Committee.

 He graduated with B.Sc in Mechanical Engineering from the University of Strathclyde U.K. in 1972 and later obtained Masters of Science in Industrial Hygiene from the University of Pittsburgh USA.
-He is a Professional Engineer and a Member of The Institution of Engineers Malaysia.
+He is a Professional Engineer and a Member of the Institution of Engineers Malaysia.